steveyko/steveyko.github.io/_pages/about.md

 with Karthik Dantu.
 * Feng Shen: Graduated in 2018.
 Currently at Google.
 Co-advised with Lukasz Ziarek.
 * Taeyeon Ki: Graduated in 2018.
 Currently at Samsung Research America.
 * Yin Yan: Graduated in 2018.
-Currently at Chase Bank.
+Currently at Facebook.
 Co-advised with Lukasz Ziarek.
 * Kyungho Jeon: Graduate in 2017.
 Currently at Samsung Research Korea.

 **MS Students**